-Envico® offers healthcare safety training including Sharps training and risk assessment, first aid and more.
-You can contact us now to ask about the safety in healthcare courses we provide, or keep reading to find out more.
+Envico® offers healthcare safety training including SHARPS training and risk assessment, first aid training and more.
+You can contact us now to ask about the safety in healthcare courses we provide or keep reading to find out more.

 Health and Safety (Sharp Instruments in Healthcare) Regulations